Fairness Definitions in Language Models Explained: Introduction

-To this end, this paper offers a systematic review and categorization of fairness definitions within LMs, emphasizing clarity across various contexts. \textit{To the best of our knowledge, this is the first work to offer an extensive, structured analysis of fairness definitions within LMs, while also equipping researchers and practitioners with the tools, implementation guidelines, and additional resources needed to reproduce and apply these concepts in practice, thereby advancing future research.} \textbf{The key contributions of this paper} are: i) Introduction to LMs and the evolution of fairness: Providing an overview of LMs and their evolution concerning fairness, highlighting significant milestones, and increasing emphasis on fairness considerations. ii) Comprehensive review of fairness definitions: Offering a detailed examination of different types of bias and unfairness in LMs.
-Specifically, categorize fairness definitions into two groups based on the model size and training paradigm: medium-sized LMs trained using pre-training and fine-tuning, and large-sized LMs trained using prompting. iii) Intuitive explanation: Demonstrating each definition through experiments to illustrate practical implications and outcomes. iv) Discussion of challenges and future directions: Identifying current research limitations and highlighting open research areas for future advancements.
+To this end, this paper offers a systematic review and categorization of fairness definitions within LMs, emphasizing clarity across various contexts. \textit{To the best of our knowledge, this is the first work to offer an extensive, structured analysis of fairness definitions within LMs, while also equipping researchers and practitioners with the tools, implementation guidelines, and additional resources needed to reproduce and apply these concepts in practice, thereby advancing future research.} \textbf{The key contributions of this paper} are: i) Introduction to LMs and their concern with fairness: Providing an overview of LMs, their underlying architectures, and the growing emphasis on fairness considerations. ii) Comprehensive review of fairness definitions: Offering a detailed examination of different types of bias and unfairness in LMs.
+Specifically, categorize fairness definitions into three groups based on their transformer architecture: encoder-only LMs, decoder-only LMs, and encoder-decoder LMs. iii) Intuitive explanation: Demonstrating each definition through experiments to illustrate practical implications and outcomes. iv) Discussion of challenges and future directions: Identifying current research limitations and highlighting open research areas for future advancements.